-Melo melo (Lightfoot, 1786) a marine gastropod (5.114) and one of the melo volutes; this species lives from the South China Sea, south and west to Singapore and the Andaman Sea.
-Their habitat is from the shore down to 70 metres deep on mud bottoms.
-Dimensions are between 150 and 275mm in length with a reported record size of 362mm.
+Melo melo (Lightfoot, 1786) a marine Gastropod (5.116) and one of the melo volutes; this species lives from the South China Sea, south and west to Singapore and the Andaman Sea.
+Their habitat is from the shore down to 70 metres (230 feet) deep on mud bottoms.
+Dimensions are between 150 and 275 mm (6 to 11 inches) in length with a reported record size of 362 mm (14 inches).
 The protoconch is covered by the last whorl; they have no spines and three columella plaits.
 Generally, they have two or three bands of dispersed dark flecks, which are rarer and more loosely spaced on the last whorl.
-See also Melo pearl (5.117).
+See also Melo pearl (5.119).

-9.46 Mercenaria mercenaria
+9.48 Mercenaria mercenaria

-Mercenaria mercenaria (Linnaeus, 1758) or Venus mercenaria, a clam species (class; bivalvia, order; Veneroida, family; Veneridae, genus; Mercenaria) is variously known as the northern quahog (its Indian name pronounced CO hawg), hardshell, littleneck, cherrystone, or chowder clam, is common, commercially important and found on the east coast of North America where it lives in soft sediments in shallow water.
+Mercenaria mercenaria (Linnaeus, 1758) or Venus mercenaria, a Clam species (class; bivalvia, order; Veneroida, family; Veneridae, genus; Mercenaria) is variously known as the northern quahog (its Indian name pronounced CO hawg), hardshell, littleneck, cherrystone, or chowder clam, is common, commercially important and found on the east coast of North America where it lives in soft sediments in shallow water.
 Produces clam pearls (5.41) in various shades of purple.
 It burrows shallowly in sediments of either mud or sand and is among the most commercially important species of invertebrate.
 Like other clams, it is a filter feeder.
 Mercenaria mercenaria has a large, heavy shell that ranges from being a pale brownish colour to shades of grey and white.
-The exterior of the shell, except nearest the umbo is covered with a series of growth rings.
+The exterior of the shell, except nearest the umbo, is covered with a series of growth rings.
 The interior of the shell is coloured a deep purple around the posterior edge and hinge.

-9.47 Modiolus philippinarum
+9.49 Modiolus philippinarum

-Modiolus philippinarum (Hanley, 1843) - marine brown mussel, also known as Philippine horse mussel, of the Mythilidae family that is fished as seafood in the Philippines, Mozambique and Madagascar that produces occasional cream, purple or black nacreous natural pearls up to 9 mm in diameter.
+Modiolus philippinarum (Hanley, 1843) - a marine brown mussel, also known as Philippine horse mussel, of the Mythilidae family that is fished as seafood in the Philippines, Mozambique and Madagascar that produces occasional cream, purple or black nacreous natural pearls up to 9 mm in diameter.

-9.48 Mytilus californianus
+9.50 Mytilus californianus